- This Website

 Sawyers Hall Lane

 Merrymeade Country Park is managed by Brentwood Borough Council.
-The site is split into a number of fields, two of these being owned by Essex County Council and leased the Brentwood Borough Council and the other being owned by Brentwood Borough Council.
+The site is split into a number of fields, two of these being owned by Essex County Council and leased to Brentwood Borough Council and the other being owned by Brentwood Borough Council.
 The site is an oasis for wildlife close to the town centre and it is therefore managed primarily for nature conservation.
 This 34 hectare site consists of four grassland fields, scrub, a small area of woodland and wetland habitats including a pond and stream.

 Responsible enjoyment of the site is valued and encouraged as it is ideal for pleasant strolls, nature watching and dog walking.
 For anyone wishing to visit the site pedestrian access can be gained via a public footpath off Sawyers Hall Lane, next to St Thomas of Canterbury C of E Primary School, from another public footpath off Hall Lane and also from Merrymeades Chase.
 Please note that there is no site car park or toilet facilities.